cbsux/GWRF/README.md

 - `n_jobs`: An integer representing the number of parallel computations, defaulting to 4.
 - `random_state`: An integer representing the random seed, defaulting to 1234.
 - `return`: A floating-point number representing the optimal bandwidth.<br>
 - `Initialize` a bandwidth selector using the SelectBandwidth class.
-The input coords are the longitude and latitude coordinates of the samples, feature is the feature data of the samples, and target is the target data of the samples. n_estimators, max_depth, kernel, criterion, fixed, spherical, n_jobs, and random_state represent the parameters of the XGBoost model and the GWRF model, respectively.
+The input coords are the longitude and latitude coordinates of the samples, feature is the feature data of the samples, and target is the target data of the samples. n_estimators, max_depth, kernel, criterion, fixed, spherical, n_jobs, and random_state represent the parameters of the XGBoost model , respectively.
 Call the search method for bandwidth selection, returning the optimal bandwidth.

 ## IV.
 Example of Code Usage
-Here is an example of using the GWRF library:
+Here is an example of using the GWXGBoost library:
 ```python

 import libpysal as ps